 Payment date for invoices is 8th January for the spring semester and 8th August for the autumn semester.

-If payment has not been received on the payment date, the student receives a reminder from University College South Denmark informing the student that they cannot start the semester without payment of the invoice.
+If payment has not been received on the payment date, the student receives a reminder from University College South Denmark informing the student that he/she cannot start the semester without payment of the invoice.
 University College South Denmark must inform The Danish Agency for Labour Market and Recruitment if a student is not actively studying.
-This could have implications for the student’s residence permit
+This could have implications for the student’s residence permit.

 If payment has not been received, the student will be notified that they cannot start the semester/degree course and the student will be deregistered.

 At University College South Denmark, we are committed to create a strong and positive learning environment.
 It is friendly and students are expected to debate and exchange their views with teachers and fellow students.
 A cross-cultural and cross-disciplinary approach is emphasized to open up for mutual understanding and inspiration.

 We understand that being a student also involves other things than classes and exams.
 Meeting new people and having new experiences is also a part of it.